Diagnostics Metrics Colored Image

 While the use of RPO and digital sourcing strategies are certainly effective ways of containing the cost of sourcing candidates, there appears to be a tremendous opportunity to eliminate equal or greater costs of recruiting process quality through the integration and use of diagnostic metrics.

-Just ask any manufacturing quality systems leader…they’ll tell you that reducing costs of raw materials doesn’t do you much good if your factory is giving away those savings, and more, as a result of undetected and uncorrected in-process failures.
+Just ask any manufacturing quality systems leader.
+They’ll tell you that reducing costs of raw materials doesn’t do you much good if your factory is giving away those savings, and more, because of undetected or uncorrected in-process failures.

-If you suspect your recruiting process is leaking cash, but have no way of proving it, one way or the other, the time is probably right for you to look into the integration of diagnostic metrics to your recruiting quality systems.
+If you suspect your recruiting process is leaking cash, but have no way of proving it, the time is probably right for you to look beyond the insight provided by performance metrics, and into the value delivered through the integration of diagnostic metrics to your recruiting quality systems.